Authentic Assessment

 What is Authentic Assessment?

-Authentic assessment challenges students to perform tasks that mirror real-world scenarios, particularly in professional or workplace contexts.
-It helps students develop and demonstrate skills, knowledge, and competencies that are directly applicable beyond academia, preparing them for future careers and life.
+Authentic assessment challenges students to apply their learning to tasks that mirror real-world scenarios.
+It helps students develop and demonstrate skills, knowledge, and attributes that are directly applicable beyond the classroom, preparing them for future careers and life.

 Why use authentic assessment?